IlyaSamoylov45/OnlineCourses/StanfordCourses/Database course/Textbook_Notes_for_lectures/Database System Concepts Readings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 UNIFIED MODELING LANGUAGE NOTES
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Chapter 7.9.2 The Uniﬁed Modeling Language UML
+Chapter 7.9.2 The Unified Modeling Language UML
-  - The Uniﬁed Modeling Language (UML) is a standard developed under the auspices of the Object Management Group (OMG) for creating speciﬁcations of various components of a software system.
+  - The Unified Modeling Language (UML) is a standard developed under the auspices of the Object Management Group (OMG) for creating specifications of various components of a software system.
   - Some of the parts of UML are:
     - Class diagram.
 A class diagram is similar to an E-R diagram.
     - Use case diagram.
 Use case diagrams show the interaction between users and the system, in particular the steps of tasks that users perform (such as withdrawing money or registering for a course).